7 Luxurious Moringa Oil Body Butter Recipes

-If you want a softer intro to Moringa, check out our Moringa 101 post:
+If you want a deep dive into Moringa, check out our Moringa 101 post:

 How To Make Moringa Butter

-Here you’ll find 7 recipes and scent combinations for Moringa oil body butter that will leave your skin feeling refreshed, moisturized, and pampered.
-Each of these recipes makes about 8 ounces, or half a pound, of body butter.
-If you’d like to make more, multiply each recipe accordingly!
-And of course, feel free to experiment with your own!
-Play around with different types of butter, different fragrances, and different ratios.
-What works well on one person’s skin might not work well on someone else’s; get creative!
+Below, you’ll find 7 recipes featuring various scent combinations for Moringa oil body butter, promising to leave your skin revitalized, deeply moisturized, and luxuriously indulged.
+Each recipe has approximately 8 ounces, or half a pound, of body butter.
+If you wish to make more, you can adjust the measurements accordingly!
+And don’t hesitate to unleash your creativity by experimenting with your own combinations.
+Test out different types of butter, diverse fragrances, and varying proportions.
+Remember, what suits one person’s skin may not suit another’s, so let your imagination run wild!

 Helpful Tools for Making Body Butter